ATC & CCF (RAF)

 There are a few differences in structure, training programmes, and other aspects, but they both help you build the same skills and provide you with the same incredible experiences.
 Read on for a heads-up on how you can be a part of the Air Cadet experience through either organisation.

 Air Training Corps

-The ATC is community-based and open to anyone aged between 13 and 20 years who is eligible (read full details in our section on joining the cadets).
+The ATC is community-based and open to anyone aged between 13, or 12 if you are in year 8, and 20 years who is eligible (read full details in our section on joining the cadets).
 Organised into more than 900 squadrons around the country, we’re probably closer than you think.
 Find your nearest squadron here

 Amongst the many adventurous training opportunities on offer, we are the largest operator of the Duke of Edinburgh's Award Scheme - that's not so surprising when you learn that HRH The Duke of Edinburgh is the ATC's Air Commodore-in-Chief, taking a keen interest in seeing all our members fulfil their potential.

 The ATC motto is 'Venture - Adventure' and our cadets know that it's more than just words - it's an attitude that helps you stand out from the crowd.